andavael/BARACO/README.md

 ## <a id="proj_developers"> 🚍 Project Developers </a>
 The talented team behind the BARACO project consists of first-year BS Computer Science students.
 Their skills and dedication have been instrumental in the success of the project.
 Their enthusiasm and hard work have played a key role in developing and refining the application.

-Below are the key contributors to the project, along with their roles and contact information.
 <table>
   <thead>
     <tr>